Comprehensive details for the Doctoral Program in Kinesiology.

 The Chair of the Dissertation Committee,

-At least one additional faculty member from the Department of Health and Human Performance,
+At least two additional faculty members from the Department of Health and Human Performance,

 A committee member who is outside of the department who can be either a full-time or adjunct faculty member at the University of Houston, or can be an individual who does not hold faculty status at the University of Houston.